sbenetz/ucsd_robo_car_simple_ros/README.md

 ### A ROS package using OpenCV on a 1/10 RC car chassis with ackerman steering that can detect and track road lines or lanes in a driver-less mode while additionally detecting & avoiding obstacles using onboard LiDAR.

 Acknowledgement: This project is forked off an original project created by Dominic Nightingale for the ECE/MAE 148 course at UCSD.
-His project can be found here: <href="https://gitlab.com/djnighti/ucsd_robo_car_ros">
+His project can be found [Here](https://gitlab.com/djnighti/ucsd_robo_car_ros)
 <div>

 ## Table of Contents